 Pro tip: Always try and keep your core engaged throughout any movement.
 This makes sure that your core is fired up and working extra hard.
-To engage your core, tense your muscles as if you were about to get hit in the stomach by a dodgeball or, like Coach Marife says as if you were about to be tickled.
+To engage your core, tense your muscles as if you were about to get hit in the stomach by a dodgeball or, as if you were about to be tickled.

 Exercises for a strong core

 Exercising regularly, especially when you introduce resistance-based exercises, will help strengthen your core.
 Even in an exercise as basic as the squat, when performed correctly, switches your core on to help you execute the movement without falling over.
 Strengthen your core muscles with three of my favorite exercises: